Multi-Directional Subspace Editing in Style-Space: Method

-Each $y^{(i)}_k$ denotes the $b_k$ attribute score for sample $i$ and, depending on the attribute, is either a discrete or continuous number. $\mathcal{C}_k$ is the pre-trained classifier for attribute $k$.
-For age, smile, gender and glasses, we used the face attribute classifier from~\cite{he2018harnessing} trained on the FFHQ dataset~\cite{karras2019style}.
-For the pose attribute, we used the img2pose~\cite{albiero2021img2pose} face estimation.
-In addition, we used a race classifier~\cite{karkkainenfairface} trained on the Yahoo YFCC100M dataset~\cite{thomee2016yfcc100m}.
+Here, each $y^{(i)}_k$ denotes the $b_k$ attribute score for sample $i$.
+Depending on the attribute, $y^{(i)}_k$ is either a discrete or continuous number. $\mathcal{C}_k$ represents the pre-trained classifier for attribute $k$.
+For age, smile, gender, and glasses, we used the face attribute classifier from\cite{he2018harnessing} trained on the FFHQ dataset\cite{karras2019style}.
+For the pose attribute, we utilized img2pose\cite{albiero2021img2pose} for face estimation.
+Additionally, we employed a race classifier\cite{karkkainenfairface} trained on the Yahoo YFCC100M dataset\cite{thomee2016yfcc100m}.